 The Company leases office facilities and office, lab and factory equipment under operating leases.
 Certain leases provide for payments of monthly operating expenses.
-The Company currently has lease commitments for space in Hopewell Junction, New York, Bellevue, Washington, and Santa Clara, California.
+The Company currently has lease commitments for space in Hopewell Junction, New York and Santa Clara, California.

-The Company's manufacturing facilities are leased from IBM in Hopewell Junction, New York.
+The Company's corporate headquarters and manufacturing facilities are leased from IBM in Hopewell Junction, New York.
 The Company leases approximately 37,000 square feet to house its equipment for OLED microdisplay fabrication and for research and development, an assembly area and administrative offices.
-The lease expires May 31, 2014 with the option of extending the lease for five years.
-The corporate headquarters are located in Bellevue, Washington where eMagin leases approximately 6,300 square feet.
-The lease expires on August 31, 2014.
-In addition, the Company leases approximately 2,400 square feet of office space for design and product development in Santa Clara, California and the lease expires December 31, 2014.
+The lease expires in May 2019.
+The Company leases approximately 1,800 square feet of office space for design and product development in Santa Clara, California and the lease expires in October 2015.
+In Bellevue, Washington, eMagin leases approximately 1,500 square feet on a month-to-month basis.

-Rent expense was approximately \$1.2 million for years ended December 31, 2013 and 2012, respectively.
-The future minimum lease payments through 2014 are \$0.5 million.
+Rent expense was approximately \$1.1 million and \$1.2 million for years ended December 31, 2014 and 2013, respectively.
+The future minimum lease payments for the years 2015 through 2018 are \$0.9 million annually and for 2019, \$0.4 million.